When you think of setting a goal, you think of the end result, right?

 Set your goals high and don’t stop until you get there.

-Those BIG goals and those motivation quotes sound good right?
+Those BIG goals and those strong quotes sound perfect, don’t they?

 They’re very motivating.
-Truly transformative goals.
-You can imagine how good they will feel when you achieve them.
-Plus, they sound impressive.
+They are truly transformative goals.
+They sound impressive.
+You can imagine how good you’ll will feel when you achieve them.

 But here’s the thing about big goals… They are BIG.
 Too big and for most people they become not achievable.